probmods/chapters/conditioning.md

 (hist samples "breast cancer")
 ~~~~

-Kahneman and Tversky<ref>Tversky, A., & Kahneman, "Judgment under uncertainty: Heuristics and biases," *Science*, 1974.</ref> named this kind of judgment error *base rate neglect*, because in order to make the correct judgment, one must realize that the key contrast is between the *base rate* of the disease, 0.01 in this case, and the *false alarm rate* or probability of a positive mammogram given no breast cancer, 0.096.
+@Tversky1974 named this kind of judgment error *base rate neglect*, because in order to make the correct judgment, one must realize that the key contrast is between the *base rate* of the disease, 0.01 in this case, and the *false alarm rate* or probability of a positive mammogram given no breast cancer, 0.096.
 The false alarm rate (or *FAR* for short) seems low compared to the probability of a positive mammogram given breast cancer (the *likelihood*), but what matters is that it is almost ten times higher than the base rate of the disease.
 All three of these quantities are needed to compute the probability of having breast cancer given a positive mammogram using Bayes' rule for posterior conditional probability:

 $$P(\textrm{cancer} \mid \textrm{positive mammogram}) = \frac{P(\textrm{positive mammogram} \mid \textrm{cancer} ) \times P(\textrm{cancer})}{P(\textrm{ positive mammogram})} \\
 = \frac{0.8 \times 0.01}{0.8 \times 0.01 + 0.096 \times 0.99} = 0.078$$

-Gigerenzer and colleagues<ref>Gigerenzer & Hoffrage, "How to improve Bayesian reason- ing without instruction: Frequency formats," *Psychological Review*, 1995.</ref> showed that this kind of judgment can be made much more intuitive to untrained reasoners if the relevant probabilities are presented as "natural frequencies", or the sizes of subsets of relevant possible outcomes:
+@Gigerenzer1995 showed that this kind of judgment can be made much more intuitive to untrained reasoners if the relevant probabilities are presented as "natural frequencies", or the sizes of subsets of relevant possible outcomes:

 > On average, ten out of every 1000 women at age 40 who come in for a routine screen have breast cancer.
 Eight out of those ten women will get a positive mammography.
 Of the 990 women without breast cancer, 95 will also get a positive mammography.
 We assembled a sample of 1000 women at age 40 who participated in a routine screening.
 How many of those who got a positive mammography do you expect to actually have breast cancer?